 Examples of careers that our graduates have taken up include research and development managers for pharmaceutical companies, policy advisors for government agencies and working on the ground during disease outbreaks such as Foot-and-Mouth Disease and Highly Pathogenic Avian Influenza.

-Massey’s veterinary science staff are internationally-renowned for their research and teaching and learning methods.
-You will be working with internationally-recognised veterinary specialists, for example:
+Massey’s veterinary science staff are internationally renowned for their research and teaching and learning methods.
+You will be working with recognised veterinary specialists, for example:

 Dr Carpenter is an internationally-respected epidemiology academic.
 His research interests are broad, including epidemiology, simulation modelling, risk analysis, economic decision making, spatial statistics, avian influenza, brucellosis, foot-and-mouth disease, toxoplasmosis, tuberculosis, and other diseases of humans, wildlife, and livestock.
 Carpenter spent 37 years of his career at UC Davis, beginning in 1976 as a Research Associate/Lecturer and ending as Professor of Epidemiology in the Department of Medicine and Epidemiology.
 (He is currently Professor Emeritus.)
 In 2015 he was awarded the UC Davis School of Veterinary Medicine Alumni Achievement Award recognising his exemplary achievements over four decades to veterinary medical research, teaching and mentoring of students and colleagues.

 Page authorised by Director, Student Administration